 The documents we prepare are our intellectual property.
 Our firm retains sole and exclusive intellectual property rights to the creative and unique documents we produce.Accordingly, all documents produced by this office are proprietary and licensed to the client for use in a particular circumstance or transaction only.
 They are not sold.
 The client does not purchase ownership of our documents or the right to use them in other circumstances or transactions.
 Our documents may not be reproduced or re-used in any manner without our prior written permission.

 No editable versions provided.
-Documents are supplied only in PDF format, not Word or WordPerfect.
+With the sole exception of the limited number of “investor templates” listed above, our documents are supplied to the client only in PDF format, not in Word or WordPerfect.
+This is for intellectual property reasons and also to reduce our professional liability as a consequence of unintended re-use.
 Please do not ask for editable forms or templates.

 No “returns.”
 Because the content of our documentation is creative and proprietary, there is no “return” once our documents are delivered.
 No exceptions.